oragono/oragono-site/specs.md

 The following draft extensions are supported:

  - <a href="http://ircv3.net/specs/core/message-tags-3.3.html">message-tags</a> as draft/message-tags-0.2
- - <a href="http://ircv3.net/specs/extensions/message-ids.html">message-ids</a> as the draft/msgid tag
+ - <a href="http://ircv3.net/specs/extensions/message-ids.html">message-ids</a> as draft/msgid
+ - <a href="http://ircv3.net/specs/core/sts-3.3.html">sts</a> as draft/sts

 {% include hr.html %}

-Generally, I try to keep Oragono roughly close to how other IRC software behaves.
+Generally, I try to keep Oragono close to how other IRC software behaves.

 However, if there are any issues or there's a specific case you'd like to report, please visit the issue tracker here: <a href="https://github.com/DanielOaks/oragono/issues">https://github.com/DanielOaks/oragono/issues</a>